tiagofilipe12/PlasmidCoverage/README.md

 * plotly - ```pip install plotly```
 * bowtie2 (tested for version 2.2.9)

+## Important note regarding the parsing of argument -r

+You should provide the path to the directory containing the directories with the reads (.fastq files).
+For instance if you have something like `~/Reads/sample1/example.fastq` and `~/Reads/sample2/example2.fastq`, you should provide `~/Reads` as the argument for `-r` option.

 ### Options for PlasmidCoverage_Sdb.py:

 **'-p'**,**'--plasmid'**, dest='plasmid_dir', required=True, help='Provide the path to the directory containing plasmid fastas.'